 What It Means for Advisors

-Advisors should review their internal policies regarding political campaign contributions, as the SEC may be inclined to increase audit activity surrounding these contributions leading up to the election.
+Advisors should review their internal policies regarding political campaign contributions, as the SEC may be inclined to increase audit activity surrounding these contributions leading up to an election period.
 All employees should be familiar with your firm’s written compliance policy surrounding contributions.
 Should you become aware of a possible violation, it’s important to take steps to mitigate it as quickly as possible.

 3. Cybersecurity